vseryakov/backendjs/README.md

 - command line arguments

-  When running node scripts which use the backend, just specify `-home` command line argument with the directory where yor backend should be and the backend will use it
+  When running node scripts which use the backend, just specify `-home` command line argument with the directory where your backend should be and the backend will use it

   Example: